chanzuckerberg/cellxgene-census/docs/examples.rst

     notebooks/api_demo/census_query_extract.ipynb
     notebooks/api_demo/census_gget_demo.ipynb

-[NEW! 🚀] Using integrated embbedings and models
+[NEW! 🚀] Using integrated embeddings and models
 ----------

-Tutorials that show you how to retrieve pre-calculated Census embbedings and use their associated models for your workflows.
+Tutorials that show you how to retrieve pre-calculated Census embeddings and use their associated models for your workflows.

 Access Census embeddings.